 By / par Kristine Spekkens (Canadian SKA Science Director) and the AACS

-SKA1 construction is proceeding according to the construction and observatory delivery plans previously published by the SKAO, which also detail the science drivers, technical requirements, and anticipated societal benefits of the project.
-Telescope construction is staged into “Array Assemblies” (AA’s).
-The first 6-station array for SKA1-Low in Australia and 4-dish array for SKA1-Mid in South Africa (= AA0.5) are planned for 2024, science verification observations (with AA2) should begin in 2026, operations readiness reviews for the telescope design baselines (= AA4) are expected by 2028.
+SKA1 construction is staged into “Array Assemblies” (AA’s).
+The first 6-station array for SKA1-Low in Australia and 4-dish array for SKA1-Mid in South Africa (= AA0.5) are planned for 2024, science verification observations with the first scientifically competitive arrays of 64 SKA1-Low stations and 64 SKA1-Mid dishes (= AA2) are set to begin in 2026, and operations readiness reviews for the telescope design baselines (= AA4) are expected by 2028.
+Nine months into the construction phase, construction tender and procurement is a project office focus, with over two dozen contracts now awarded to SKA Member States.

 For more information and updates on Canada and the SKA: